fmtlib/fmt/README.rst

 Boost Spirit.Karma
 ~~~~~~~~~~~~~~~~~~

-This is not really a formatting library but I decided to include it here for
+This is not a formatting library but I decided to include it here for
 completeness.
 As iostreams, it suffers from the problem of mixing verbatim text
 with arguments.
 The library is pretty fast, but slower on integer formatting
 than ``fmt::format_to`` with format string compilation on Karma's own benchmark,